 💡 Pronunciation rules take time to become automatic

 If the rules section felt hard, that's completely normal at this stage.
-Linking, nasalisation, and tensing become instinctive through listening exposure — not through drilling rules tables.
+Linking, nasalisation, and tensing become instinctive through listening exposure — not through drilling rule tables.
 The priority right now is recognition: knowing why something sounds different.
 The automaticity follows.

 🌏 Cultural Note